 - HealthFinders, 223 Central Ave., Faribault

 In addition to reducing access to prescription drugs, the Coalition works with local law enforcement, emergency responders, treatment providers, pharmacies and physicians to promote the use of naloxone (Narcan).
 In 2014, Steve’s Law was signed by the Minnesota State Legislature, enabling first responders to carry naloxone, a life-saving drug used to reverse opiate overdose.
 In addition, Steve’s Law offers legal protection for anyone who witnesses a drug overdose if they call 911, stay on scene and participate in answering questions from law enforcement.
 The Coalition has promoted “Don’t Run, Call 911” through community posters and student education.
 The Coalition has also coordinated training for first responders in Rice County and supported a training with the Rummler Foundation for community members seeking a nalaxone prescription.
 Sterling Pharmacy has stepped forward to assist in making a training video for anyone receiving a prescription for naloxone, providing the education necessary for proper administration of the drug.
-Sterling Pharmacy is also committed to having prescriptions on hand for patients whose insurance doesn’t cover naloxone and cannot afford the drug otherwise.
 The Coalition is continuing to work on physician education and is working with clinics to educate the public about obtaining naloxone.